Derby City Council uses a Strengths Based Approach for all work with children and families.

 13. Child Protection Concerns

-If any Child Protection concerns arise within the course of assessment or the provision of support services, the worker should immediately consult with their line manager and refer the matter following the Derby and Derbyshire Safeguarding Children Boards' Procedures.
+If any Child Protection concerns arise within the course of assessment or the provision of support services, the worker should immediately consult with their line manager and refer the matter following the Derby and Derbyshire Safeguarding Children Partnership Procedures.